gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

     ~~~

 In order to use the CTBestPriceWidget, you will need to set the price on the widget,
-for example this can be done in onReceiveBestDailyRate (when the price is returned from the API)
+for example this can be done in onReceiveBestDailyRate (when the price is returned from the API).

     builder.getBestDailyRates(